 - Work the sales.
 Many walkers buy expensive outdoor gear before heading to the fells but, time your trip right, and you can pick up top-quality gear at bargain prices at outdoor specialists, such as Ambleside’s Head to the Hills or Gaynor Sports.
 January, Easter and August are often good times for off-season bargains.

 - Many hotels and b&bs offer mid week, low season or dinner, b&b deals with a free night, or a free dinner.
-See my Lake District hotels page for more information.
+See my Lake District Hotels – Award winning expert hotel reviews, from cheap to luxury hotels in Lake District page for more information.

 - For a cheap night out, try one of the local independent cinemas.
 Many have a cheap-deal night with reduced prices and some offer baby-and-parent screenings in the morning.
 The Brewery Arts Centre (www.breweryarts.co.uk) in Kendal offers all films on a Monday for £4.50; the low-season Reel Deal promotion offers a pizza and a film for £10 Tues 5-9pm.